-As if that were not enough, we have a proposal from the company Oscar Adler & Co. that is a blast in every sense of the word.
+This piece from the company Oscar Adler & Co. is a blast in every sense of the word.
 Every part on this clarinet is a luxury and the end result is what we call a professional level instrument, but with an intermediate price.
-Let’s get to know it and delight ourselves with all it has to offer.
+Let's take a look at everything it has to offer.

-Like all great clarinets, the body of this proposal is made of black grenadilla.
-Its properties are impressive, especially because it is a AAA type wood.
-This is because it is extracted from the bark of the tree and has been dried for more than ten years.
+As with all great clarinets, the body is made of black grenadilla.
+Its properties are impressive, especially because it's a AAA type wood.
+This is because it's extracted from the bark of the tree and has been dried for more than ten years.

-Thanks to its natural finish, you can see the weave of the wood and there are no nodules or cracks that impair the sound.
-On the other hand, it has a straight constitution and no details that allow us to conclude that it is a premium wood.
+Thanks to its natural finish, you can see the weave of the wood and there are no nodules or cracks that impair the sound , thus showcasing its premium status.

 The key system is made of Class A nickel silver with silver plating for improved sound performance, action and durability.
-Another excellent material is found in the Zinner brand mouthpiece.
-It is made of nylon reinforced with ABS and high quality polymers that give it exceptional elasticity.
+Another excellent material is found in the Zinner brand mouthpiece. it's made of nylon reinforced with ABS and high quality polymers that give it exceptional elasticity.

-Like all the clarinets chosen in our top, this one has a soprano tessitura and is tuned for B flat.
+Like all the clarinets chosen in our list, this one has a soprano tessitura and is tuned for B flat.
 This means that it meets all the requirements of orchestras in Europe.
-In addition, the key mechanism is German Oehler which presents certain patented features to facilitate some slightly difficult notes.
+In addition, the key mechanism is German Oehler which presents certain patented features to facilitate some challenging notes.

-This is one of the highest quality elements of the Oscar Adler clarinet, because the response of the keys is excellent.
-It seems that everything is possible and the limitations are only part of the interpreter’s technical level.
+This is one of the highest quality elements of the Oscar Adler clarinet: the response of the keys is excellent.
+It seems that everything is possible and the limitations are only part of the interpreter's technical level.

-The trill keys are excellent and you can make almost any trill you can imagine.
-Likewise, the keys for E flat and F are the icing on the cake of this incredible instrument.
+The trill keys are excellent and you can make almost any trill imaginable.
+Likewise, the keys for E flat and F are the icing on the cake for this incredible instrument.

 The response to different frequencies and the transitions between low, mid and high notes is balanced.
-Also, the versatility of this clarinet is total and you can use it for chamber music as well as for more explosive and modern styles.
-It is by far the best sounding of our top.
+Also, the versatility of this clarinet is total and you can use it for chamber music as well as for more explosive and modern styles. it's by far the best sounding on our list.